nemborkar/100DaysOfCodeLogs/Round03.md

 When trying to figure out front end requirements (as a back end dev), pitch/ask for expected JSON output
 That's a good place to start negotiations and set performance expectations

+After a week's silence, I finally got osme feedback on the API I made (the guy IS really busy, so can't blame him tbh)
+Turns out the API I built wasn't exactly what he was asking for; so after some clarifications, gonna rebuild it

 ### 20210420 Day44

 Interviewed with a potential client yesterday and got really great feedback and direction.
 So took a look at Web Assembly and Python __slots__